Eastern Orthodoxy in Montenegro: Serbian Orthodox Church in Montenegro

-In 2006, the Bishops' Council of the Serbian Orthodox Church decided to form a regional Bishops' Council for Montenegro, consisted of bishops whose dioceses cover the territory of Montenegro.
-By the same decision, Metropolitan of Montenegro and the Littoral was appointed president of the regional Bishops' Council.
 The 17th-century Ostrog monastery is a religious landmark of Montenegro and the most popular pilgrimage site.

-Independent churches and religious NGOs
+Montenegrin Orthodox Churches (Canonically Unrecognized)

 In modern times, some independent groups and organizations emerged within the wider scope of Eastern Orthodoxy in Montenegro, challenging the traditional position of the canonical Serbian Orthodox Church in the country.
 Alternative religious movements are focused mainly on the creation of a separate and independent (autocephalous) Orthodox Church in Montenegro, receiving so far a limited support from the public.

 Montenegrin Orthodox Church (1993)

-In 1993, a group led by recalled Orthodox Church in America and Serbian Orthodox monk, Antonije Abramović founded a separate religious organization, known as the Montenegrin Orthodox Church, at time receiving support from the Liberal Alliance of Montenegro, a minor political party that advocated the independence of Montenegro.
+In 1993, a group led by recalled Orthodox Church in America and Serbian Orthodox monk, Antonije Abramović reformed a separate religious organization, known as the Montenegrin Orthodox Church, at time receiving support from the Liberal Alliance of Montenegro, a minor political party that advocated the independence of Montenegro.
 Antonije was proclaimed Metropolitan of Montenegro by his supporters, but his movement failed to gain any significant support.
 It remained unrecognized, and was labelled as noncanonical.
-In 1996, he was succeeded by Miraš Dedeić, controversial priest recalled by canonical Eastern Orthodox Churches back in early 1990s, Dedeić tried to reorganize MOC, hoping that state independence of Montenegro, achieved in 2006, would secure wider political support for his organization.
+In 1996, he was succeeded by Miraš Dedeić, priest recalled by canonical Eastern Orthodox Churches back in early 1990s, Dedeić tried to reorganize MOC, hoping that state independence of Montenegro, achieved in 2006, would secure wider political support for his organization.
 The MOC (1993) has been recognized as a religious NGO since 2001.